 Mount: Canon EF-S | Elements/groups: 15/12 | Diaphragm blades: 7 | Autofocus: HLD (High/Low toque-modulated Drive) | Stabilizer: 4-stops | Minimum focus distance: 0.24m | Maximum magnification: 0.19x | Filter thread: 77mm | Dimensions (WxL): 84x85mm | Weight: 440g

 Tamron makes some great lenses that cost less than Canon equivalents.
-This one is a major upgrade over Tamron’s original 10-24mm ultra-wide zoom for APS-C format cameras, which was all right, but its replacement is in a different league.
-This lens has improved optics, 4-stop VC (Vibration Compensation) stabilization, and a new HLD (High/Low toque-modulated Drive) autofocus system.
+This one is a major upgrade over Tamron’s original 10-24mm ultra-wide zoom for APS-C format cameras, with improved optics, 4-stop VC (Vibration Compensation) stabilization, and a new HLD (High/Low toque-modulated Drive) autofocus system.
 Handling is improved as the focus ring no longer rotates during autofocus and enables full-time manual override.
-Weather-seals are also added, plus a fluorine coating on the front element to repel moisture and aid cleaning.
-Image quality is very good and, while it's not the cheapest ultra-wideangle zoom for Canon EF-S DSLRs, it is the best choice if you can afford it.
+Weather seals are also added, plus a fluorine coating on the front element to repel moisture and aid cleaning.
+The image quality is very good and, while it's not the cheapest ultra-wideangle zoom for Canon EF-S DSLRs, it is the best choice if you can afford it.

 6. Sigma 14-24mm f/2.8 DG HSM | A

 A full frame wide-angle zoom with incredible sharpness